thomaswp/thomaswp.github.io/content/_index.md

           feature_icon: code-bracket-square
           features:
             - Pause at any point and edit the code.
-            - Mini coding assigmnets embeeded in the lecture.
+            - Mini coding assignments embedded in the lecture.
             - Comprehension questions keep students engaged.
           # Upload image to `assets/media/` and reference the filename here
           image: cta/videos.png